 Other blood tests can look for substances released from damaged RBCs such as indirect bilirubin and lactate dehydrogenase (LDH).
 A specialized protein called haptoglobin may also be measured.
 Haptoglobin sticks to free hemoglobin in the blood to remove it.
 Because the amount of free hemoglobin in the blood goes up when RBCs are damaged or destroyed inside the vessels, intravascular hemolysis causes the level of haptoglobin to go down.

 When a blood sample is examined under the microscope, your pathologist may see an increased number of young (immature) RBCs.
-Immature RBCs are larger and more purple in color, while very immature RBCs still have a nucleus.
+Immature RBCs are larger and more purple, while very immature RBCs still have a nucleus.
 A type of RBC called spherocyte, which is very round and darker than normal RBCs can also be seen.

 This article was written by doctors to help you read and understand your pathology report.
 Contact us if you have any questions about this article or your pathology report.
 Read this article for a more general introduction to the parts of a typical pathology report.